ldn-softdev/Rpnn/README.md

 Description:
  * `BLM_RDCE` - reduce factor for _best local minimum_ search mode - varies from `1` (exclusively) to to any higher number - the higher number,
- the harder `Rpnn` will try finding the best (deepest) LM (i.e. more attempt will be made).
+ the harder `Rpnn` will try finding the best (deepest) LM (i.e., more attempt will be made).
 The factor is exponential though, so numbers above `10` might already severely impact resolution time (depends on many other factors too - size of the topology, size of the `LMD_PTRN`, etc)
  * `DW_FACTOR` - a momentum factor to increase synapse's _delta weights_ if gradient sign did not change.
 This factor also has an exponential effect and setting it to too big values may result that `Rpnn` will be overshooting minimums too frequently.
 Setting it to values lower or too close to `1`